ansh25saini/Grover_Algorithm_Project/README.md

 ***Python*** : The complete project is written in python programming language.

-***Qiskit*** : Provides tools for creating and manipulating quantum programs and running them on prototype quantum devices on IBM Quantum Experience or on simulators on a local computer
+***Qiskit*** : Provides tools for creating and manipulating quantum programs and running them on prototype quantum devices on IBM Quantum Experience or on simulators on a local computer.

 ***Numpy*** : To work with matrices.